 - A description of the foundation scheme adopted for the preferred solution, with a rationale for the selection.
 A fully detailed design for the foundation scheme is not required.

-- An outline specification for concrete and reinforcing materials, including that for the foundations.
+- An outline specification for the structural concrete and reinforcing materials to be used.

 - A method statement for a safe construction procedure for the building.

-- A statement of how robustness to avoid disproportionate collapse is satisfied.
+- A statement on the robustness of the building to avoid disproportionate collapse.

 Verification of structural viability